mojaloop/documentation/mojaloop-technical-overview/notifications/README.md

 - The Notification will be ignored if the state.status is either `success`, `failed` or `expired`.
 - The NotifyCmd will be processed from its last retry-attempt if the state.status = `in-progress`
-- The NotifyCmd will be processed normally if state.status = `received` as no retry-atempts have been observed
+- The NotifyCmd will be processed normally if state.status = `received` as no retry-attempts have been observed

-The Notification Cmd Handler will only commit the Kafka message once a final state (i.e. `success`, `failed` or `expired`) has been persisted, thus ensuring the that the message will be re-processed as a result of any interupptions.
+The Notification Cmd Handler will only commit the Kafka message once a final state (i.e. `success`, `failed` or `expired`) has been persisted, thus ensuring the that the message will be re-processed as a result of any interruptions.

-The expiration capability supported by the Notification Engine will ensure that a Notification Cmd Event will not be continously retried, and will instead end up in a final state of `expired` once the expiration lapses.
+The expiration capability supported by the Notification Engine will ensure that a Notification Cmd Event will not be continuously retried, and will instead end up in a final state of `expired` once the expiration lapses.

 ##### 4.1.2.
 Compensating Actions

 The Mojaloop Adapter - FSPIOP Callback Handler (or any other Callback Handler) is able to action compensating actions by processing the NotifyReport domain event.
 Note that the NotifyReport will only be published by the Notification Engine if the transport.options.deliver-report field is set to true on the NotifyReady domain event.

 The capabilities for the rule processor must support the following operations:
-- Create a new (not a duplicate) NotifiyReady request event.
-This can be used by any Callback Handler to execute additional retry logic that is specific to its own context (i.e. FPSIOP, ISO20022, etc), or instead soley handle retry logic by disabling retries on the Notification Engine (i.e. transport.options.retry.count=0).
+- Create a new (not a duplicate) NotifyReady request event.
+This can be used by any Callback Handler to execute additional retry logic that is specific to its own context (i.e. FSPIOP, ISO20022, etc), or instead solely handle retry logic by disabling retries on the Notification Engine (i.e. transport.options.retry.count=0).
 - Notify Central-Services of the NotifyReport results.
 This can be used by the Central-Services to inform the Timeout handler of the expiration.

 ##### 4.1.2.
 Callback Handlers

 There are two approaches to handle unavailable/interruptions to Callback Handler processing:
-- the existing Mojaloop Timeout process will manage any transfers that are not in a final commited or aborted state.
+- the existing Mojaloop Timeout process will manage any transfers that are not in a final committed or aborted state.
 This could result in a notification being delivered while in parallel the associated transfer is timed-out by the Central-Services, and thus to consistency issues.
 - the existing Timeout process will ignore any transfers that are queued for notification, and instead wait for a compensating action from the FSPIOP Callback Handler.
 This will ensure consistency and is the recommended approach.

 ### 4.2.
 Multiple Transports

 ![example](assets/diagrams/Transfers-Arch-End-to-End-with-Notify-Engine-Multiple-Transport-Example-v2.0.svg)

-The above scenario depicts two FSPs each utilsing two different transports for FSPIOP Transfer interactions:
+The above scenario depicts two FSPs each utilizing two different transports for FSPIOP Transfer interactions:
 - FSP1 (payer) is using HTTP transport
 - FSP2 (payee) is using gRCP transport